TeamJM/journeymap-api/readme.md

 [JourneyMap API](https://bitbucket.org/TeamJM/journeymap-api)
 ====

-An API for integrating mods with [JourneyMap for Minecraft](http://journeymap.info).
-Allows mods to create waypoints and place overlays and markers in one or more map displays within JourneyMap.
+A plugin-style (soft dependency) API allowing other mods to create waypoints and show overlays and markers within [JourneyMap for Minecraft](http://journeymap.info) 1.8.9+.

-Integrating this Code into your Mod
+Before you Start Coding
 ===

-This API is currently being developed and is likely to change. **It doesn't work with JourneyMap yet.**
+This API is currently being developed and is subject to change. **It hasn't been implemented in JourneyMap yet.**

 You're seeing it so you can provide feedback to Techbrew on Espernet IRC #journeymap before he finalizes it and starts implementing it in JourneyMap.